96.5 Inner FM: Profile

-History - Outer and Inner North East Radio
+History – Outer and Inner North East Radio

 Inner FM is the result of a change to an initially proposed plan for a number of sub-metropolitan community radio stations.
-The initial plan for the North-Eastern Melbourne area was for one radio station service area covering both the Heidelberg area and the Plenty Valley area.
+The initial plan for the North Eastern Melbourne area was for one radio station service area covering both the Heidelberg area and the Plenty Valley area.

 The initial community radio group was formed as North Eastern Radio, with an office in the Plenty Valley area.
 Subsequent to their first trial broadcasts, a new group was established in the inner most part of the original service area.
 The new group cited differences in community make-up and population age as the primary reasons for the formation of the new group.

 The (then) Australian Broadcasting Authority later agreed to divide the original North East Melbourne service area into an Inner North Eastern region and an Outer North Eastern region.
 The original North Eastern Radio became "ONE FM" (Outer North East) (Now Plenty Valley FM) and "INR" (Now Inner FM) became the operator in the Inner North eastern portion of the original service area.

 Inner FM Start Up

-Inner FM began life in November 1987 when a group of local residents held a meeting to discuss the formation of a community radio station in the North-Eastern region of Melbourne.
+Inner FM began life in November 1987 when a group of local residents held a meeting to discuss the formation of a community radio station in the North Eastern region of Melbourne.
 Several of these members are still current presenters on Inner FM.

 The first test broadcast period of what was then known as North East Community Radio was conducted in late February and early March 1988 from the Heidelberg Town Hall.
 This test broadcast lasted for one week.
 A second week-long test broadcast was conducted during July 1988.

 In March 1990, as part of a process of licensing eight sub-metropolitan community radio stations, Inner North East Community Radio was granted a "C" (General Community) class licence by the Australian Broadcasting Tribunal.

 It wasn't until December 1990 the Department of Transport and Communications finished conducting further test broadcasts, and the station started regular broadcasts on 10 December 1990.

 The station commenced live "streaming" via internet in late 2008.

 Programs

 Inner FM does not operate with a playlisted music presentation.
-The station has maintained a "programme based" presentation.
-This features many volunteers presenting a weekly (in most cases) one- to two-hour radio programme featuring music they themselves prefer to broadcast.
+The station has maintained a "program based" presentation.
+This features many volunteers presenting a weekly (in most cases) one- to three-hour radio program featuring music they themselves prefer to broadcast, or programs structured around talk and interview segments.

-Over recent years, Inner FM has adopted an Elderly Senior Citizens focused programme style.
-This is demonstrated with the programmes featured in daytime - for example: 'Morning Magazine,' 'Unforgettable Music,' 'Monday Musicale,' and 'Listen to the Bands.'

-Other programs that broadcast LIVE are: